“Blue technology industries will help the expansion of the hydrographic market” - 14/01/2020

 A view of hydrographic technology and the market for 2020

-All multibeam systems need Sound Velocity data at the transceiver, some have chosen a tightly coupled solution, but most have opted to stay vendor agnostic.
+All multibeam systems need sound velocity data at the transceiver, and while some have chosen a tightly coupled solution, most have opted to stay vendor agnostic.
 Taking regular sound velocity profiles through the water column to correct for refraction has always required considerably more effort.
-Valeport developed its SWiFT Sound Velocity Profiler to make this process as simple as possible for the surveyor, whilst maintaining the quality required to meet the highest of survey specifications.
+Valeport developed its SWiFT Sound Velocity Profiler to make this process as simple as possible for the surveyor, while maintaining the quality required to meet the highest of survey specifications.
 A fundamental part of the design process was to eliminate or automate any repetitive steps.
-GPS was integrated to automatically geo-locate and time synchronize any data collected.
+GPS was integrated to automatically geo-locate and time-synchronize any data collected.

 Automatic Profile Acquisition